-To support classroom teachers, a number of specialist teachers provide students with expertise in given areas.
-These areas include Health and Physical Education, Language Other Than English (LOTE - Italian), library skills, Drama and Music.
-In addition, St Columba's has a number of Support Teachers - Inclusive Education who provide support for students who have particular educational needs.
+To support classroom teachers, a number of specialist teachers provide students with expertise in given areas as outlined above.
+In addition, St Columba's has a Support Teacher - Inclusive Education who provides support for students who have particular educational needs.